 • payments from the Office of Personnel Management

-For those who do pay a Part B premium, charges vary based on your income level.
-Annual income from 2019 is used to calculate what you will pay in 2021.
+For those who pay a Part B premium, charges vary based on income level.
+Your 2024 annual income calculates what you will pay in 2024.

 Specific Part C premium costs vary by plan.
-There are a variety of service options, coverage types, and prices for Medicare Part C plans.
+Medicare Part C plans offer various service options, coverage types, and prices.
 Some even cover services like eye exams, dental care, hearing aids, and fitness programs.

 Plans that offer no monthly premiums may still have other costs, though, like copays, coinsurance, and deductibles.
 Most plans, however, include out-of-pocket maximums.
 Medicare offers an online tool to compare costs and services included with Medicare Advantage plans offered in your area.

 Medicare Part D covers prescription medications and is paid through premiums and other fees.
-Medicare Advantage plans may include prescription coverage, but you will still be responsible for a portion of your medication costs.
+Medicare Advantage plans may include prescription coverage, but you will still be responsible for some of your medication costs.

-Premium costs vary by area and plan, and you can work with your physician to make sure the medications you are prescribed are included in the drug list (called a formulary) that is approved by Medicare.
-If your medication is not on the approved list, your physician can ask for an exception or choose a different medication.
+Premium costs vary by area and plan, and you can work with your physician to make sure the medications you are prescribed are included in the drug list (called a formulary) that Medicare approves.
+If your medication is not on the approved list, your physician can request an exception or choose a different medication.

 Medigap (Medicare Supplement) policies are available through private insurance companies.
 They are not free but may help you save money on other Medicare program costs.

-While people who already had a plan that paid this premium keep their coverage, since January 1, 2020, new Medicare enrollees could not sign up for supplement plans that pay for the Part B premium.
-However, if you were already enrolled in Medicare and had a Medigap plan that pays the part B deductible, you can keep it.
+While people who already had a plan that paid this premium keep their coverage, new Medicare enrollees cannot sign up for supplement plans that pay for the Part B premium since January 1, 2020.
+However, if you were already enrolled in Medicare and had a Medigap plan that pays the Part B deductible, you can keep it.

-• While there are some programs that offer low or “free” premiums, compare plans and consider all the costs involved, including deductibles, copayments, and coinsurance.
+While some programs offer low or “free” premiums, compare plans and consider all the costs involved, including deductibles, copayments, and coinsurance.